-This question is important because depending on your answer, there are a few specific contradicting design principle that you should follow.
+This question is important because depending on your answer there are a few specific contradicting design principles that you should follow.

 Easy to Parse vs. Easy to Read

 It should be easy to write parsers for machine language.
-The syntax should therefore be very explicit and the grammar simple without syntactic sugar.
-A good example is JSON: There are booleans, numbers, strings, lists and dicts, each with a clearly distinguishably syntax without exceptions.
+The syntax should be very explicit and the grammar simple without unnecessary syntactic sugar.
+A good example is JSON: There are booleans, numbers, strings, lists and dicts, each with a clearly distinguishable syntax without exceptions.
 That’s it.
 I can write a parser for it in very little time.
-Another example is Scheme or Lisp: Its exhaustive bracketing makes it easy to parse1 as there is, among other things, no operator precedence to consider, but it makes it harder to read.
+That makes JSON well-suited as an data interchange language for APIs or in other places where humans will never have to touch it directly.

 However, a language that is easy to parse through a machine is not necessarily easy to read for a human.
 JSON is easy to parse, but YAML2 is easier to read, as it has pretty syntactic sugar (e.g. you can often leave out the quotes), less syntactic noise and enforces using line breaks.
 Things that make it harder to parse, but easier to read.

 Here, the same principles as above apply.
 A machine language should be minimal without syntactic sugar.
 A machine doesn’t care about having to write a lot of quotes, for example.
 A human, on the other hand, does – JSON and YAML are again good examples.

 Low-level vs. High-Level